KshitijKarthick/Finite-Automata/README.md

     * All NFA's can be translated to equivalent DFA's using the subset construction algorithm.
     * Like DFAs, NFAs only recognize regular languages.

 ## Program Details :
 * The Program is written in Python.
-* The Program Constructs a DFA based on the user input, and inputs a number of strings of a particular language, validates the strings against the constructed DFA and tells if the DFA accepts the specific language or not.
+* The Program Constructs a DFA based on the user input, and inputs a string of a particular language, validates the string against the constructed DFA and tells if the DFA accepts the specific language or not.
 * Input is taken in the form of the Transition Table for that particular DFA.

 ### DFA Implementation :
 * Input the String to be validated against the DFA.